 The purpose of the society is to activate meteorological research and promote the progress and development of such research in cooperation with related academic societies both in Japan and around the world.
 This society conducts such activities as the sponsorship of workshops and meetings, the publication of bulletins, journals, and books, and the encouragement and commendation of research.

-Individuals and organizations who are interested in the activities of this society are invited, irrespective of nationality, to apply for membership.
-Members are classified into the following categories.
+Individuals and organizations interested in the activities of the society are invited, irrespective of nationality, to apply for membership.
+Members are classified as outlined below.

-(1) Individual members (See also this page for more details)
+(1) Individual members (click here for more details)

 (2) Organizational members

 The categories for organizational members are A, B and C.